ashok-cs/PSP/CyberDojo Features.md

 # CyberDojo - Desired Features List
 ### General
 - Support for .md file to add images and formulae in the instruction file.
-- Fork option in the front page itself (create as exercise)
+- Fork option in the front page itself (create as exercise), instead in review page.
 - Enter the session as the 'TestUser' (to verify the exercise, before sharing)
 - Option to disable students from viewing others code for a specific period
 - Auto save option (Now, we need to run once to save content)
 - Share link/ copy link option when forked (Now we need to copy sesion ID and create the exercise link manually)
+- Split window to display the compilation output and code/test cases side by side.
+- When resuming a session, it opens in a new tab (creating too many tabs for few sessions).
+Instead, the session shall be opened in the same window.

 ### User login and monitoring
 - Share exercise via email option (and to track how many responded similar to Google forms)